How to Spend One Day in Cordoba | The Perfect Itinerary

 Powered by GetYourGuide

-Now that you’re done visiting La Mezquita, let yourself stroll around the breathtaking Historic City Center – another of the 4 UNESCO World Heritage Sites.
+Once you’re done visiting the Mezquita-Catedral, let yourself stroll around Cordoba’s breathtaking Historic Center, a UNESCO World Heritage Site since 1994.

-When walking through here, you will be surrounded by history, orange trees, and jaw-dropping beauty.
-One of the most beautiful quarters found in the historic city center is the old Jewish quarter, the Judería.
+As you walk through this part of the city, you’ll be surrounded by history, whitewashed homes, artisan shops, orange trees, and endless jaw-dropping beauty.
+One of the most beautiful areas within the Historic Center is the old Jewish Quarter, also known as the Judería.

-Something beautiful about Córdoba’s history is the “convivienca” of Muslims, Jews, and Christians.
-This is when all three cultures and religions peacefully coexisted and respected one another.
-Due to this coexistence, all of Córdoba continues to show the influences of each culture through architecture, neighborhoods, gardens, and more.
+Something beautiful about Cordoba’s history is the convivencia of Muslims, Jews, and Christians – a period when the three cultures and religions coexisted and shaped the city.
+Because of this, Cordoba still shows these influences through its architecture, neighborhoods, gardens, and historic sites.

 Powered by GetYourGuide